Skip to main content

 FieldRequiredDescription

 instanceIdYesThe instance type to reserve (case-insensitive).
-Must be valid in at least one specified zone.
+Must be valid in the specified zone.

 instanceCountYesThe number of instances to reserve.